 The amenities in business are what one would expect.
 The seats were comfortable and adjusted in a million different ways including the ability to adjust lumbar support.
 Fully flat, I fell asleep almost instantly and happy to find there wasn’t the painful center seam I’ve experienced on other planes.
 A pillow and yummy soft blanket aided my slumber.

-A remote-controlled, large touchscreen monitor and the entertainment system—I found the touch option temperamental (return flight too).
-There was a decent selection of movies and TV to watch.
+I had a remote-controlled, large touchscreen monitor with a classic entertainment system—I found the touch option temperamental (return flight too)––with a decent selection of movies and TV shows to watch.
 Individual reading lights made it easy not to disturb others and a universal outlet and USB port located under my left armrest kept my devices charged.
 A cubby next to the screen held headphones.

-A small black fabric pouch handed out before takeoff contained the usual suspects: a pair of socks, earplugs, eye mask, a tiny tube of toothpaste and collapsible toothbrush, and a pen.
+We were given a small black fabric pouch before takeoff which contained the usual suspects: a pair of socks, earplugs, eye mask, a tiny tube of toothpaste and collapsible toothbrush, and a pen.

-The windows are 65% larger than other planes on the Kenya Airways Dreamliner, and instead of those ugly pull-down window shades, they dimmed electronically and could be controlled by both passengers and crew.
+The windows are 65% larger than other planes on the Kenya Airways Dreamliner, and instead of those ugly pull-down window shades, they dimmed electronically and controlled by both passengers and crew.

 The only thing that baffled me was the lack of WiFi.
-Odd considering the flight is also meant to cater to the business travelers of American companies based in Nairobi.
+Odd considering it’s a brand new plane and the flight is also meant to cater to business travelers of American companies based in Nairobi.

 Not a selling point I’m afraid.
-While nicely presented, I was decidedly underwhelmed (both flights), and I don’t expect a lot from plane food.
+While plated beautifully, I was underwhelmed (both flights), and I don’t expect a lot from plane food.
 I’ve never based my choice of carrier on the cuisine but for those who might, that’s my take.

-Though my return home didn’t include the same fanfare as my departure, flying home in one flight was in itself a celebration.
+Though my return home didn’t include the same fanfare as my departure, flying home from Nairobi to JFK on a direct flight was in itself a celebration.

 Kenya Airways Official Website to book your flight.